LadyBluenotes/sarahgerrard.me/content/big-o-notation.md

 Consider a recursive function that calculates Fibonacci numbers.
 The naive approach has a time complexity of `O(2^n)` due to the redundant calls to the function itself.
-By using **memoization**, which is storing previously computed values in memory, we can reduce the time complexity it to `O(n)`.
+By using **memoization**, which is storing previously computed values in memory, we can reduce the time complexity of it to `O(n)`.
 However, this comes at the cost of increased space complexity, as we need to store the previously computed values.

 ### Simplicity vs Optimization